All Episodes

 Donald Trump met with these people.

-So you gotta give me credit.
+So you've got to give me credit.

-I didn't immediately say, Oh, he's disqualified.
+I didn't immediately say, oh, he's disqualified.

 All right, so here's the deal.